How And Where Trump Won Wisconsin in 2016

 Trump won Wisconsin's rural counties by a margin of 16,642 votes — this total was not enough to tip the state's election outcome by itself.
 Counties with smaller and medium-sized urban areas contributed about 125,000 votes to Trump's margin in the state.
 The emerging political narrative that support from rural areas clinched the victory for Trump does not cover the totality of voting patterns in the election, at least in Wisconsin.

-Note: This analysis of voting patterns across Wisconsin in the 2016 presidential election organizes the state's counties into five based on the size of their urban centers and their U.S. Department of Agriculture Rural-Urban Continuum Code.
-They are, in order of decreasing urban population: Milwaukee County; Other Metro counties (Brown, Calumet, Chippewa, Columbia, Dane, Douglas, Eau Claire, Fond do Lac, Green, Iowa, Kenosha, Kewaunee, La Crosse, Marathon, Oconto, Outagamie, Ozaukee, Pierce, Racine, Rock, Sheboygan, St. Croix, Washington, Waukesha and Winnebago); Medium Urban Centers counties with urban population of 20,000 or more, but outside of major metro areas (Dodge, Jefferson, Manitowoc, Portage, Sauk, Walworth and Wood); Small Urban Centers counties with urban population of 2,500-19,999 (Ashland, Barron, Clark, Crawford, Door, Dunn, Grant, Green Lake, Jackson, Juneau, Langlade, Lincoln, Marinette, Monroe, Oneida, Polk, Richland, Rusk, Sawyer, Shawano, Taylor, Trempealeau, Vernon, Washburn, Waupaca, and Waushara); and Rural counties with no population center of 2,500 or greater (Adams, Bayfield, Buffalo, Burnett, Florence, Forest, Iron, Lafayette, Marquette, Menominee, Pepin, Price and Vilas).
+This analysis of voting patterns across Wisconsin in the 2016 presidential election organizes the state's counties into five based on the size of their urban centers and their U.S. Department of Agriculture Rural-Urban Continuum Code.
+They are, in order of decreasing urban population: Milwaukee County; Other Metro counties (Brown, Calumet, Chippewa, Columbia, Dane, Douglas, Eau Claire, Fond du Lac, Green, Iowa, Kenosha, Kewaunee, La Crosse, Marathon, Oconto, Outagamie, Ozaukee, Pierce, Racine, Rock, Sheboygan, St. Croix, Washington, Waukesha and Winnebago); Medium Urban Centers counties with urban population of 20,000 or more, but outside of major metro areas (Dodge, Jefferson, Manitowoc, Portage, Sauk, Walworth and Wood); Small Urban Centers counties with urban population of 2,500-19,999 (Ashland, Barron, Clark, Crawford, Door, Dunn, Grant, Green Lake, Jackson, Juneau, Langlade, Lincoln, Marinette, Monroe, Oneida, Polk, Richland, Rusk, Sawyer, Shawano, Taylor, Trempealeau, Vernon, Washburn, Waupaca, and Waushara); and Rural counties with no population center of 2,500 or greater (Adams, Bayfield, Buffalo, Burnett, Florence, Forest, Iron, Lafayette, Marquette, Menominee, Pepin, Price and Vilas).

 Malia Jones is a social epidemiologist with the University of Wisconsin Applied Population Laboratory who studies segregation and its health consequences.